poems4u/poems4u/content/poems/posts/itmakesyouage.md

 And when her inebriated twink, <br>
 Who looked like a xerox of a xerox of someone I once knew, <br>
-Came over and touched me on the shoulder, <br>
+Came over and touched me on the shoulder <br>
 And asked me what I played <br>
 I said Nothing, Just Listen.